jonpappalord/DITRAS/README.md

 # DITRAS

 DITRAS (DIary-based TRAjectory Simulator) is a framework to simulate the spatio-temporal patterns of human mobility in a realistic way.
 DITRAS operates in two steps: the generation of a *mobility diary* and the translation of the mobility diary into a *mobility trajectory*.
 The mobility diary is constructed by a Markov model which captures the tendency of individuals to follow or break their routine.
 The mobility trajectory is produced by a model based on the concept of preferential exploration and preferential return.
 DITRAS can reproduce the statistical properties of real human mobility trajectories in an accurate way.
+For technical details on DITRAS please read the scientific article at this link: [http://arxiv.org/abs/1607.05952](http://arxiv.org/abs/1607.05952)

-How to use DITRAS
+How to run DITRAS
 -----------------
 To run the code of DITRAS, download all the folder in this repository and write on the terminal a command in the following format:
 `python DITRAS.py n_agents time_slots spatial_tessellation od_matrix diary_generator_1hour.pkl filename`, where: